AbsintheLabs/auto-adapter-forge/api/README.md

 }
 ```

-**Note:** RPC URL, Absinthe API Key, and CoinGecko API Key are read from environment variables on the server.
+**Note:** RPC URL, Absinthe API Key, CoinGecko API Key, and Etherscan API Key are read from environment variables on the server.

 **Response:**
 ```json